List of Dexter characters: George Novikov

 George Novikov is the manager of a strip joint, The Fox Hole, owned by the Koshka Brotherhood.
 Novikov puts pressure on a reluctant Quinn to destroy evidence against Isaak Sirko in a murder case by threatening Nadia's safety.
-He later informs the Brotherhood of Sirko's erratic behavior and continues to blackmail Quinn so his drugs shipment won't be intercepted by police.
-After the two assassins the brotherhood sent failed to get Sirko, George shoots him himself.
+He later informs the Brotherhood of Sirko's erratic behavior and continues to blackmail Quinn so his drug shipment won't be intercepted by police.
+After the two assassins the brotherhood sent fail to get Sirko, George shoots him himself.
 He is killed by Quinn in the episode The Dark...
 Whatever after he physically assaults Nadia twice.
 Quinn has Nadia help him out by shooting him in the arm while the gun is in George's hand, so that the murder can be set up as self-defense, although Quinn's partner Batista quickly sees through the ruse.